 The DOL took a very common-sense approach in writing a broad ruling that now allows plan sponsors to more easily provide notices electronically.
 This will certainly save millions of dollars (and quite a few trees) that are otherwise spent on delivering paper notices.

 Please reach out to our DWC Team if you have questions about how this new rule might impact you.
+You can find additional deep-dive information on the new eDisclsoure rules related to covered documents here and electronic address and internet websites here.

 Want to take this article with you?
 Click here to download a PDF version.